iamtrep/hubitat-dandanache/knockturn-alley-driver/README.md

 3. No initialization / configuration is required.
 4. Cast whatever spells you want using the `Knockturn Alley` driver.
 Have the `Logs` section opened in a separate tab since the driver talks to you mostly via log entries.
 5. When you decided you had enough fun, cast the `Obliviate` spell with option `1` to get rid of the `ka_*` device state entries (we clean our own mess).
 6. Seriously, do step 5.
-This driver creates multiple state entries, not to mention the generated report, and this will hit your Hubs RAM.
+This driver creates multiple state entries, not to mention the generated report, and this will hit your hub's RAM.
 7. From the device details page, change back to the original driver.
 Everything should work without the need to reconfigure / re-pair the device.
 8. Pick a new Zigbee device to torture and go back to Step 2 :)

 ## Spells